pandeyab/Capstone-Sparkify-Project/README.md

 Below are the results:

-	F1 Score for Random Forest Classifier is 0.6350135501355014 The accuracy for Random Forest Classifier is 0.72 Time taken : 298.2291057109833 sec
+	F1 Score for Random Forest Classifier is 0.706
+	The accuracy for Random Forest Classifier is 0.76 Time taken : 297.50581884384155 sec

 	F1 Score for Logistic Regression is 0.9592380952380952 The accuracy for Logistic Regression is 0.96
-	Time taken : 312.0639657974243 sec
+	Time taken : 323.0742998123169 sec

 	F1 Score for Gradient Boosted Trees is 0.613056133056133 The accuracy for Gradient Boosted Trees is 0.64
-	Time taken : 445.27667784690857 sec
+	Time taken : 435.00629568099976 sec

 In above results from 3 different methods we could see that the f1-score and accuracy of Logistic Regression method is much much better compared to other 2.
 It however took a bit more training and prediction time than Random Forest method.
 It will be taking more computation time if the size of dataset is larger.
-Next step is to tune and optimize all these 3 models and see how do they fare with respect to accuracy and F1-score.
-I will compare the result of all tuned model again and see which one is doing better.
+Next step is to tune and optimize Random Forest and Gradient Boosting Tree models and see how do they fare with respect to accuracy and F1-score metrics of Logistic Regression output.
+I will compare the result of tuned model against LR and see which one is doing better.
+As of now LR is performing way better than other 2 models.

 In this section I tried tune all the models.
 1st I started with Random forest where I used GridSearch and implemented impurity measures by using 'gini' and 'entropy'.
 Result is not yet so impressive.
 But It can be improved by experimenting different hyperparameters.